 Inchcolm Island wedding venue really is a spectacular location for a wedding.
 Incholm Island, Burntisland, KY3 0UA was supposedly visited by St Columba (an Irish missionary monk) in 567 and was named after him in the 12th century.

 As a wedding venue in central Scotland, Inchcolm Island is perhaps more challenging to reach than most – but my word, it is worth the effort!
-The journey to reach the island is usually taken by boat, Maid of The Forth Inchcolm ferry and sightseeing cruises and the memorable boat trip departs from Hawes Pier in picturesque South Queensferry, going directly underneath the Forth Bridge.
+The journey to reach the island is usually taken by boat, Maid of The Forth Inchcolm ferry and sightseeing cruises or Forth Boat Tours and the memorable boat trip departs from Hawes Pier in picturesque South Queensferry, going directly underneath the Forth Bridge.

 Your journey to Inchcolm Island wedding venue takes you down the majestic Firth Of Forth estuary, heading east towards the North Sea.
 The boat journey of 4 miles takes approximately 45 minutes.
 Be sure to have your camera ready to capture photos of seals resting on navigational buoys and rocky outcrops!